HarshOzaa/Semarchy-Data-Platform/README.md

-created for Semarchy dala platform Hands On
+created for Semarchy data platform Hands On